Eagles in the Pros

 Signed a contract with the Edmonton Eskimos of the CFL in 2009.

-The 2008 recipient of the Buck Buchanan Award given to the top defensive player in the NCAA Championship Subdivision, Peach signed with the Edmonton Eskimos in May 2009.
-In his first game as a pro a month later on June 17, Peach had a pair of sacks in a 45-12 preseason win over Saskatchewan.
+The 2008 recipient of the Buck Buchanan Award given to the top defensive player in the NCAA Championship Subdivision, Peach is now with the Hamilton Tiger-Cats after previously playing in Edmonton.
+In the 2012 season, he started 15 games for Hamilton and recorded 36 defensive tackles and was tied for the team lead in quarterback sacks with six.
+He also had one forced fumble, two fumble recoveries and two pass knockdowns.
+He spent the first three games of the season on the injury list, and made his first Tiger-Cats appearance at Saskatchewan on July 28, 2012.
+He scored first defensive touchdown on a one yard fumble recovery against Winnipeg on Oct.
+27, 2012.
+Peach signed as a free agent with Hamilton on Feb.
+18, 2012.
+He originally signed with the Edmonton Eskimos in May 2009, and in his first game as a pro a month later on June 17, Peach had a pair of sacks in a 45-12 preseason win over Saskatchewan.
 He went on to finish with a team-leading six sacks in the regular season as he played alongside fellow former Eagle Dario Romero, who also had six sacks.
 Peach finished with a total of 45 tackles as he started all 16 of the games he played.
 He had five tackles in a 24-21 first-round playoff loss to Calgary after Edmonton finished the regular season 9-9.
 In his second season, Peach started the first game at defensive end, but left with a left ankle injury during the first quarter and did not return.
 He was placed on the nine-game injured list and returned to the lineup for game 11.
 In nine games (nine starts) he had 28 defensive tackles, four quarterback sacks, two tackles for losses (four yards), a forced fumble, a knockdown and a blocked conversion attempt.
 In 2011, Peach missed six games after having mid-season knee surgery.
 But he started 10 of the 12 games he played while playing both on the defensive line and at linebacker.
 He finished the year with 21 defensive tackles, three sacks, four special teams tackles, an interception, a tackle for a loss of 1 yard, a knockdown, a forced fumble and a fumble recovery for 13 yards.
 He was named CFL Defensive Player of the Week for his four tackles and two sacks against Calgary on July 23, but left the game in the fourth quarter with his knee injury.
 He was signed by the Hamilton Tiger-Cats on Feb.
 18, 2012.
 Because of an ankle injury, he didn’t make his first 2012 appearance until July 21, and then had a three tackles and one sack in his first two games of the season.
 Peach finished his Eastern career with 35 1/2 sacks and 63 total tackles for loss to set school records in both categories, as well as in a single season (18 sacks and 28 tackles for loss in 2008).
 He finished his career ranked second in both single season and career sacks in the Big Sky and fourth in FCS history.
 He finished his career as a two-time FCS All-American after starting 40 of a total of 47 games played.
 Eastern selected him to its “100 for 100” All-Time Team in 2008.

 Shea Emry – Linebacker – 2005-06